-You should have a X.509 cert, signed by the custom party CA, in PEM format, with matching private and public keys.
+Before you get started, you should have a X.509 cert, signed by the custom party CA, in PEM format, with matching private and public keys

 Note: The following procedure is only compatible with PE 2015.3 or higher.
 If you’re upgrading from an earlier version of PE, you can use these steps to re-configure your custom console cert.

 Retrieve the custom certificate’s public and private keys, and, for ease of use, name them as follows: